Crivella/ocr_translate-ollama/README.md

 - Add `ocr_translate_ollama` to your `INSTALLED_APPS` in `settings.py`
 - Run the server with `AUTOCREATE_VALIDATED_MODELS` once

+## Ollama name prefixes

+To avoid cluttering the ollama server (or having to set a dedicated one), the plugin will create new models from the original one (with a dedicated system prompt) adding the prefix `oct_ollama_` to the model names.

+This behavior can be changed by setting the environment variable `OCT_OLLAMA_PREFIX` to a different value.

+**NOTE**: The final `_` is added by the plugin, so it should not be included in the prefix.

 ## IMPORTANT

 [Ollama](https://github.com/ollama/ollama) needs to be installed separately and reachable from the server (check the link for instructions).